 Tips to become a Low-Conflict Stepmom

-- Trust your husband.
-Although you are trying to be helpful, and truly think you are more capable of crafting a good response with the most thorough and accurate information, your husband really needs to be the one speaking for himself.
+Although you are trying to be supportive, and truly think you are more capable of crafting a good response with the most thorough and accurate information, your husband really needs to be the one speaking for himself.
 Let him manage his own emails and texts.
 His brilliance may surprise you!